How Much Benadryl can i give my dog?

-The amount of benadryl depends on several factors including:
+Amount of benadryl depends on several factors including

 How old is your pet?
 How long has he been taking it?
 Is this his first time having an allergy attack?
 What are the symptoms that your pet is experiencing?
 The more questions you ask yourself about your pet’s condition, the better equipped you will be when making decisions regarding treatment options.